Where you can place flowers, light candles and pay tribute to Queen Elizabeth II in Lancashire

 Preston

-- Write in one of the traditional books of condolence, which are available to sign at the Chapel in Christchurch Precinct, County Hall, Bow Lane, Preston.
+- Lancashire County Council has provided a traditional book of condolence which is available to sign at the Chapel in Christchurch Precinct, County Hall, Bow Lane.

+- Another book of condolence provided by Preston City Council can be signed in the reception area of the Town Hall and will be available Monday to Friday from 9am to 5pm and during the proclamation event on Sunday, September 11, between the hours of 12pm and 2pm.
+The book of condolence will be formally retained and archived in the city.

-- You can also lay a floral tribute for Her Majesty at County Hall, Bow Lane, Preston, in memory of the Queen.
+- You can also lay a floral tribute for Her Majesty at County Hall, Bow Lane or at the Obelisk at Preston Market Place.
+The obelisk was unveiled by Her Majesty The Queen on the 10 May 1979.

 - Preston Minster is also open for private prayer today (Friday, September 9) and visitors can also sign a book of condolence.